department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 <li class="step two wow fadeIn animated" markdown="0">

-Be sure you have enough money to care for all of your needs until VA payments begin.
+Be sure you have enough money to cover all your needs until VA payments begin.
 And make arrangements with the school for acceptance, enrollment, payment of tuition and fees, and housing.

 </li>

 <li class="step three wow fadeIn animated" markdown="0">

-You must provide written permission for school officials to release information as necessary to us.
+You must give written permission for school officials to release information to us as necessary.
 If you don't, it could affect when you get benefits.

 Normally, foreign schools certify their students for 1 academic year.
-Within 120 days of your enrollment, you should notify the school of your intention to reenroll and have the appropriate certifying official submit an enrollment certification for you.
-You should keep the school advised of your plans for continuing enrollment in order to avoid any delay in getting your benefits.
+Within 120 days of your enrollment, you should let the school know if you plan to re-enroll, and ask the certifying official to submit an enrollment certification for you.
+You should make sure the school knows your plans for continued enrollment in order to avoid any delay in getting your benefits.

 </ol>